EpiQAL: Benchmarking Large Language Models in Epidemiological Question Answering and Reasoning

 \subsection{Generation Settings}

 0.2em \textbf{Generation and verification.} We use Qwen3-30B-A3B-Instruct-2507 as the generation model.
-For EpiQAL-B, we extract disease entities using GLiNER and link them to knowledge graphs via SapBERT, with Llama-3.3-70B-Instruct summarizing retrieved triples.
-Generated options are verified by a checking group of four models from different families (GLM-4.5-Air, Mistral-Large, Llama-3.3-70B, Qwen3-30B), with decisions aggregated by vote ratio.
-Difficulty control uses a pool of nine models ranging from 3B to 110B parameters.
-Implementation details are provided in Appendix~\ref{app:exp_details}.
+For EpiQAL-B, disease entities are linked to biomedical knowledge graphs (Appendix~\ref{app:external_knowledge}) to optionally supplement generation; post-hoc analysis found this knowledge contributed minimally (Appendix~\ref{app:rag_analysis}).
+Generated options are verified by three models from different families (GPT-5-mini, DeepSeek-V3.2-Thinking, GLM-4.5-Air) with vote-ratio aggregation.
+Difficulty control uses a four-model pool (GPT-5-mini, DeepSeek-V3.2-Thinking, Qwen3-32B, Phi-4-mini-instruct) with $\alpha = 0.3$ and threshold $\theta_d = 0.2$.
+Implementation details, DiffScore distribution, and threshold selection rationale are in Appendices~\ref{app:exp_details} and~\ref{app:difficulty_analysis}.

-0.2em \textbf{Corpus.} We build a corpus from the Journal Archive of PLOS Neglected Tropical Diseases~\cite{PLOS_NTD_Journal}, collecting approximately 10,600 research articles containing abstracts, main text, author summaries, and acknowledgements.
-For the main experiments, we use a randomly sampled subset of 500 articles.
-All content is used under the original open license.
+0.2em \textbf{Corpus.} We build a corpus of approximately 10,600 research articles from the Journal Archive of PLOS Neglected Tropical Diseases \cite{PLOS_NTD_Journal}, which covers over 20 diseases across viral, parasitic, bacterial, and fungal pathogens with consistent section formatting under a CC BY 4.0 license.
+We use a randomly sampled subset of 500 articles for the main experiments.

 Table~\ref{tab:stats} summarizes dataset statistics.
-Each subset contains 500 instances with varying numbers of options and correct answers.
-We allow instances with an empty correct answer set, which penalizes guessing by requiring explicit abstention.
-Across all subsets, fewer than 4\% of options require human review, demonstrating the efficiency of multi-model verification.
-Additional analyses of class and topic coverage are provided in Appendix~\ref{app:dataset_analysis}.
+After multi-model verification and human review of ambiguous options, instances where all correct options were rejected are discarded, yielding 475, 478, and 479 instances for EpiQAL-A, B, and C respectively.
+The verification process is detailed in \S\ref{sec:quality}.